-Tips for Betting on Minnesota Vikings in 2019
+Tips for Betting on Minnesota Vikings

 The Minnesota Vikings came into the 2018 season with their eyes on a possible Super Bowl.
 Coming off a trip to the NFC Championship game the year prior, the Vikings went all-in during free agency and landed QB Kirk Cousins, who they hoped would lead them to their first Super Bowl championship.

 Whether it was the weight of increased expectations or an overhyped roster, the Vikings didn’t even make the playoffs.
 Cousins was up and down in his first season in Minnesota and didn’t ignite the offense the way many expected.
 The defense, which finished in the top ten in points per game, was strong for most of the year and only gave up 30+ points in a game twice all season.

 Vikings have to contend with a tough NFC North.
 The Chicago Bears are a clear-cut Super Bowl contender while the Green Bay Packers welcome back franchise QB Aaron Rodgers after an injury-plagued 2018.
 To provide some much-needed protection for Cousins, the Vikings selected center Garrett Bradbury with the 18th overall pick in this year’s draft.

 The Vikings’ strong defense and the sputtering offense made them one of the league’s most consistent under teams in 2018 which is great if you like betting point totals.
 Their week three game vs the Bills was an eye-opener for bettors, as they came in as 16.5 point favorites yet managed to lose the game by 21 points.